ibbles/LearningUnreal/Procedural Content Generation PCG.md

 ## Static Mesh Spawner

 Spawns a [[Static Mesh]] at the input points.
+The mesh to spawn is selected in different ways depending on what [[Details Panel]] > Settings > Mesh Selector Type is set to.

+### PCG Mesh Selector Weighted

 Can have a selection of [[Static Mesh Asset]]s to randomly select from, based on a weighted random distribution.